Bulgaria legal and accounting and tax considerations in 2023

 - Bulgaria has acceded to the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (1958) (the New York Convention).
 Therefore, arbitration awards made in countries that are party to this convention should be enforceable in Bulgaria, according to the provisions of the convention;

-- The most common way to settle a business dispute in Bulgaria involves referring for settlement with the Municipal Courts.
-There is a three-step court system which have authority over each other;
+- The most common way to settle a business dispute in Bulgaria involves referring for settlement with the district courts.
+There is a three-step court system with district courts at the lowest level, followed by provincial courts, which are then followed by administrative courts;

 - Bulgarian Law punishes businessmen convicted of bribing public officers by i) up to one year of imprisonment; and ii) a fine of up to €5,000.
 This said, the regulation is not transparent and easily battled in Court;